 - Lesson Learned: Set out your expectations as an administrators at the beginning of the school year.
 This sets the tone for the year and is integral to building trust in the school culture.
-Actions speak louder than words. - Template "Expectations"
+Actions speak louder than words. - > Template "Expectations" and "Start-up Staff Meeting"